cartertinney/iot-operations-sdks/doc/reference/command-errors.md

 The 'is remote' field of this error will be false.
 The invoker may defer checking one or more of these conditions until a Command is invoked.

+In some cases, the specific error kind is determined by whether the error condition is *transient* (i.e., caused by a value that is provided for an operation) or *resident* (i.e, caused by a configuration value that is maintained across multiple operations).

 The following table illustrates, for each error condition, which Akri.Mqtt error the `CommandInvoker` should surface.

 | Error Condition | Error Kind |